 FANTASY FALLS · good between 800 and 600 cfs of inflow to Salt Springs

-Wrapped: opened ~May 15 — the blinker ran 3–9 days, like always
+Wrapped: opened ~May 15 — windows ran 3–9 days, as usual

 2026 prime opened ~May 15 on 16% snow — the thinnest pack in the Sierra.

-Heads-up: the physical inflow gauge went dark in late 2025 (SCE stopped funding it), so this year
+The physical inflow gauge went dark in late 2025 (SCE stopped funding it), so this year

-ran on the model + paddler confirms.
+ran on the model plus paddler confirmations.

 Our call